zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 ![(a) Cross plot of $\lambda_{\alpha,\beta}$ and predicted $\lambda_{\alpha,\beta}$ of non-covalent contacts ($\langle d_c^2 \rangle$ < 4) using random forest regression model; (b) VIP score plot of variable importance of variables. $\langle d_c^2 \rangle$: contact (shortest) distance of residue $\alpha$ and $\beta$; $P_{HB}$: hydrogen bonds occurrence probability; $\langle \delta d_c^2 \rangle$: the variance in contacts distance; $V_{\alpha\beta}$: summation volume of contacts; RT$_\alpha$ (RT$_\beta$): residue type; IT: interaction type.](figures/non-bonded/random-forest_permutation_importance_smallerthan-0.0005_backup.png){#fig:random-forest-S}

-To get a better understanding of the contributions of these features to the thermal transport properties of contacts in protein, we applied random forest regression model to predict the log$\lambda_{\alpha,\beta}$ values with seven features as predictors.
+To get a better understanding of the contributions of these features to the thermal transport properties of contacts in protein, we applied the random forest regression model to predict the log$\lambda_{\alpha,\beta}$ values with seven features as predictors.
-The comparison of calculated and predicted log$\lambda_{\alpha,\beta}$ togther with the feature importances are shown in @fig:random-forest (dataset S) and Figrue S3 (dataset L).
+The comparison of calculated and predicted log$\lambda_{\alpha,\beta}$ together with the feature importances are shown in @fig:random-forest (dataset S) and @fig:random-forest-L (dataset L).
-The model of _dataset L_ resulted in $r^2$ values of 0.95 and 0.89 for traning set and testing set, and the corresponding RMSE were 0.24 and 0.4, respectively.
+The model of _dataset L_ resulted in $r^2$ values of 0.95 and 0.89 for training set and testing set, and the corresponding RMSE were 0.24 and 0.4, respectively.
 Only the contact distance exhibited the considering contributions to the log$\lambda_{\alpha,\beta}$ among all the feature variables.
 The model of _dataset S_ resulted in $r^2$ values of 0.89 and 0.75 for traning set and testing set, and the corresponding RMSE were 0.10 and 0.18, respectively.
 The top three most important features decreased in an order of $1/ \langle d_c^2 \rangle$ >$1/ \langle \delta d_{c}^2 \rangle$ > $P_{HB}$.
-After the dataset getting smaller, we can see that the prediction performance (R^2^) slightly decresed for trainging datasets, but has a bigger decrease in prediction performance on testing set.
+After the dataset gets smaller, we can see that the prediction performance (R^2^) slightly decreased for training datasets, but has a bigger decrease in prediction performance on testing set.
-The difference in feature importances between two datasets indicates that the contact distance plays a dominant role in determining the value of log$\lambda_{\alpha,\beta}$ for a wide range of contacts.
+The difference in feature importances between the two datasets indicates that the contact distance plays a dominant role in determining the value of log$\lambda_{\alpha,\beta}$ for a wide range of contacts.
 On the other hand, for short-distance contacts ($\langle d_c\rangle$ < 4 $\AA$), both the average squared deviation ($\langle \delta d_c^2 \rangle$) and the hydrogen bonding probability ($P_{HB}$) become increasingly important.
 This observation aligns with the notion that the energy transport of hydrogen bonding contact is inversely proportional to the variance of the contact.
-The motion of these contacts can be modeled as a harmonic oscillator.[@buchenberg2016] Due to the limitation numbers of data points, a further smaller dataset ($\langle d_c\rangle$ < 2.8 $\AA$) resulted in model with very poor prediction performance.
+The motion of these contacts can be modeled as a harmonic oscillator.[@buchenberg2016] Due to the limited numbers of data points, a further smaller dataset ($\langle d_c\rangle$ < 2.8 $\AA$) resulted in a model with very poor prediction performance.
 If we take a look at the heat current expression in @eq:eq1, we can find that two terms, i.e. (${\bm{r}_i}-{\bm{r}_j}$) and $\bm{F}_{ij}$, are closely associated with the contact distance.
 While as the contact distance decreases, there is an increase in the proportion of hydrogen bonding contacts.
 Consequently, the importance of both $\langle \delta d_c^2 \rangle$ and ($P{HB}$ becomes more pronounced.